bakatz/telegram-bot-api/README.md

 # Golang bindings for the Telegram Bot API
-If you use and like this library:
+If you use and like this library, here's a link to buy me a coffee:

 [![Buy me a coffee](https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20coffee&emoji=☕&slug=ben_makes_stuff&button_colour=FFDD00&font_colour=000000&font_family=Lato&outline_colour=000000&coffee_colour=ffffff)](https://www.buymeacoffee.com/ben_makes_stuff)